wenbinwu85/canto-lyrics-helper/README.md

 - Chinese words dictionaries. tradtioncal / simplified / chengyu included.
 - Homophones dictionary
 - Find and save lyrics from Mojim.com (song names in traditional Chinese characters)
+- save all lyrics from an artist page from mojim.com

 Data:
 - Character dictionary: